St. Mary's Heritage Veterans' House

 Design, Documentation, and Construction Management.

-This house is located in the St. Mary's heritage conservation district, defined by its suburban character of large gardens and curving streets.
+This house is located in the St. Mary's Heritage Conservation District (HCD), defined by its suburban character of large gardens and curving streets.
 This is a neighbourhood of small houses, designed to be built quickly and with economy as a response to the post World War II housing crisis, when many soldiers returned from the war and had nowhere to settle down and build a family.

 “The transformation of this house has more than met all my expectations.
 It has been done respectfully, efficiently and with economy.”